mckern/tattletale/README.md

 ![Tattletale screenshot](/doc/screenshots/tattletale.jpg?raw=true)

 And thus at [Monitorama 2013](http://monitorama.com) hackathon, Tattletale was born.
 Register your job with Tattletale, call the unique URL Tattletale provides at the end of your job (if it completes successfully, of course), and Tattletale does the rest.
+Each state of a job (on time, late, paused, and not checked in yet) has its own visual state, making it easy to tell what's going on with a glance.

 Here's a contrived example in Bash:
 ```bash